A Win-Win for everyone

 What is Active Signposting?

 Active Signposting, also known as Care Navigation, is a Win-Win for the entire Practice community.
-It offers the potential to free up to a quarter of GP’s consultation time each day by referring patients that do not need to see a Doctor to more appropriate healthcare professionals – within or outside of the Practice.
+It offers the potential to free up to a quarter of GP’s consultation time each day by referring patients that do not need to see a Doctor to a more appropriate member of the practice team or external service or group.

-DNA Insight’s ‘ReceptionPlus™’ training program for GP Practices is designed in accordance with Health Education England’s Competency Framework for Care Navigators.
+DNA Insight’s ‘ReceptionPlus™’ training programme for GP Practices is designed in accordance with Health Education England’s Competency Framework for Care Navigators.

 Successful completion of the course meets the requirements of the ‘Essential Level’ of the three tiered Competency Framework, designed for GP Practice Care Navigators.
 As such, it also provides a qualifying level of CPD for those seeking to build a career in Care Navigation throughout the NHS

-The Program is conducted through initial consultation with Locality/Neighbourhood Leads and their Practice Managers to determine the services ready for signposting in their Localities, and the desired outcomes and timescales of the Programme.
+The Programme is conducted through initial consultation with PCN Leads and their Practice Managers to determine the services ready for signposting in their PCN, and the desired outcomes and timescales of the Programme.
 This information is then used to build the unique scenarios and exercises deployed in the Workshop part of the Programme.

-The consultation is followed by a morning or afternoon face-to-face workshop for Receptionists which lasts between 2 -3 hours and is led by an accredited DNA Insight consultant.
-Typically, Receptionists are brought together from different surgeries in a Locality for group training.
+The consultation is followed by a morning or afternoon face-to-face workshop for Receptionists which lasts 3 hours and is led by an accredited DNA Insight consultant.
+Typically, Receptionists are brought together from different surgeries in a PCN/Locality for group training.

 A number of sessions are normally needed in each Locality area to accommodate those Receptionists who are part time or who need to cover while others attend the Workshop.